CouncilofLorien/counciloflorien.github.io/docs/the-one-rulesbook.md

 #### Resolving Strikes

 Strikes are resolved one at a time as decided by the defending player.
 When you choose a strike to resolve, determine all of the factors affecting the strike before the roll is made (see “The Strike Sequence” on [page 33]()).
-To resolve a strike, the defender makes a roll (2D6) and adds his modified prowess:
+To resolve a strike, the defender makes a roll (2D6) and adds their modified prowess:

 {: .blank .mb-1 }
 >